MicrosoftDocs/data-api-builder-docs/data-api-builder/quickstart-azure-sql.md

     azd up
     ```

-1. During the provisioning process, select your subscription and desired location.
+1. During the provisioning process, select your subscription and desired location (not any desired location).
+Select the default location selected by the bicep as some of the services are not available in all regions.
 Wait for the provisioning process to complete.
 The process can take **approximately five minutes**.

 1. Once the provisioning of your Azure resources is done, the template outputs a **SUCCESS** message along with the duration of the run.